dirkpetersen/nvflare-cancer/README.md

 If the client requires additional dependencies, please copy the requirements.txt to AWS-T4/startup/ Press ENTER when it's done or no additional dependencies.
 ```

-Note: Do NOT put a requirements.txt file into the startup folder at this time.
-You need to increase the size of the file system of this server, before you can install other packages such as pytorch as they are large and come with many dependencies.

 The output should be similar to this :